Prathikshe/Coding_C_Solutions/README.md

 Explanation:
 Length of String S is equal to Length of String P
  "car" is rearranged and "cat" is not found

 ## Find the solution in file "A1"

+## [2] Palindromes in Anagram
+Given a string S list the palindromes generated when string S is rearranged.
+Re-arrange the string with all permutation and print strings which are palendrome. palendrome : Reverse of a string equal to its original string.

+Strings consists of lowercase English letters only and the length of both strings S and P will not be larger than 20,100.

+## Find the solution in file "A1"